Author's note: The full book is available on the Galatea app or my website: www.iamsara.com.

-Her mother forced a smile as the waiter arrived with their food.
+Her mother forced a smile when the waiter arrived with their food.

 Natalia picked through her sandwich, hiding the fact that she was tossing bits of it to the pigeons.
-Thankfully, her mother thought it was ladylike to leave your meal half-eaten.
+Thankfully, her mother thought it was ladylike to leave a meal half-eaten.

-Showing he was in no mood to linger, he signaled for the bill.
+Natalia could see he was in no mood to linger.
+He signaled for the bill.